 Atlanta Women for Equality is a 501(c)(3) nonprofit legal aid organization dedicated to helping women students assert their legal rights to equitable treatment and equal opportunities and to shaping our education system according to true standards of gender equity.
 We accomplish this mission by providing free legal representation for women facing gender discrimination in the educational environment — in particular campus sexual violence — and by protecting and expanding their legal protections and educational opportunities through public policy advocacy.

-- A Sex Discrimination Helpline to provide short-term legal assistance to women regarding sex discrimination at work or in school.
+AWE offers a Sex Discrimination Helpline to provide short-term legal guidance to women regarding sex discrimination in the educational environment.
 Call (404) 624-6822 for more information.
 We serve Helpline callers by providing:

 - Assistance finding private attorneys for long-term representation.

-- A Student Internship Program to teach law students and undergrads how to fight sex discrimination and serve the public.
+AWE offers a Student Internship Program to train law students to fight sex discrimination and serve the public.
 Email your résumé to firstname.lastname@example.org to apply!